swapnilsparsh/Rescue/women_right.md

 and women in such manner as the legislature of a State may by law provide `(Article 243 T (4))`.

 ## 2. LEGAL PROVISIONS
+ - To uphold the Constitutional mandate, the State has enacted various legislative measures intended to ensure equal rights, to counter social discrimination and various forms of violence and atrocities and to provide support services especially to working women.
+Although women may be victims of any of the crimes such as 'Murder', 'Robbery', 'Cheating' etc, the crimes, which are directed specifically against women, are characterized as 'Crime against Women'.
+These are broadly classified under two categories.
+       - The Crimes Identified Under the Indian Penal Code (IPC)
+              - Rape (Sec.
+376 IPC)